 Invega Tapering Guidelines Include:

-Tapering antipsychotics must be slow and gradual to avoid rebound symptoms associated with abrupt discontinuation that may be worse than initial symptoms.
-It is reasonable to expect the taper to last 1 month for every one year you have been on the medication.9,24
+• Tapering antipsychotics must be slow and gradual to avoid rebound symptoms associated with abrupt discontinuation that may be worse than initial symptoms.
+It is reasonable to expect the taper to last 1 month for each year you have been on the medication.9,24

 Invega Tapering Treatment Results Overview